awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.SQLServer.md

 1. For **Databases**, choose the name of the new Microsoft SQL Server DB instance\.

    On the RDS console, the details for new DB instance appear\.
 The DB instance has a status of **creating** until the DB instance is ready to use\.
 When the state changes to **available**, you can connect to the DB instance\.
 Depending on the DB instance class and the amount of storage, it can take up to 20 minutes before the new instance is available\.
-![\[Screenshot of the DB instance details.\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/easy-create-sqlserver-launch.png)
+![\[Screen capture of the DB instance details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/easy-create-sqlserver-launch.png)

 ## Connecting to your sample SQL Server DB instance<a name="CHAP_GettingStarted.Connecting.SQLServer"></a>

 In this procedure, you connect to your sample DB instance by using Microsoft SQL Server Management Studio \(SSMS\)\.

-Before you begin, your database should have a status of **Available**\.
-If it has a status of **Creating** or **Backup\-up**, wait until it's **Available**\.
+Before you begin, your database should have a status of `Available`\.
+If it has a status of `Creating` or `Backing-up`, wait until it's `Available`\.
 The status updates without requiring you to refresh the page\.
 This process can take up to 20 minutes\.

 Also, make sure you have SSMS installed\.
 If you can also connect to SQL Server on RDS by using a different tools, such as an add\-in for your development environment or some other database tool\.
 However, this tutorial only covers using SSMS\.
 To download a stand\-alone version of this SSMS, see [Download SQL Server Management Studio \(SSMS\)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) in the Microsoft documentation\.

 **To connect to a DB instance using SSMS**

 1. Find the DNS name and port number for your DB instance\.

    1. Open the RDS console, and then choose **Databases** to display a list of your DB instances\.

    1. Hover your mouse cursor over the name **sample\-instance**, which is blue\.
 When you do this, the mouse cursor changes into a selection icon \(for example, a pointing hand\)\.
 Also, the DB instance name, becomes underlined\.